PaulskPt/Adafruit_DisplayIO_FlipClock/README.rst

 This example sets the internal Realtime Clock of the microcontroller with the date and time received from the function 'get_time' of class 'ESP_SPIcontrol' in file: '/lib/adafruit_esp32spi/adafruit_esp32spi.py' (or .mpy).
-To control the built-in RTC the CircuitPython core module 'rtc' with class 'RTC' is used.
+To control the built-in RTC the CircuitPython the class 'RTC' is used.
+This class is in the 'rtc' core module.
 The function 'refresh_from_NTP()' in this example, takes care of setting the built-in RTC by using the timezone offset that the script found by reading the value of key 'tz-offset' in file 'secrets.py'.
 In file 'secrets.py' the value for key 'tz_offset' needs to be a string value representing the timezone offset from UTC.